-As of 1 January 2020, the NOK 350 limit for duty-free allowance will be abolished for foodstuff, drinks and excise duty goods or goods that are subject to import restrictions.
+As of 1 January 2020, the NOK 350 limit for duty-free allowance was abolished for foodstuff, drinks and excise duty goods or goods that are subject to import restrictions.

 This means that, for example, if you order one kilo of chocolate from Sweden with a total value including freight of NOK 98, you will be charged NOK 61 in import duties and taxes.
 In addition to this, you will also be charged a Customs clearance fee from the transporter.
 This fee may be up to several hundred NOK.
 Therefore, the total price may be over 500 NOK.